Rishit-dagli/uoft-csc311-project/README.md

 pip install -r requirements.txt
 ```

+## Evaluation code for Part B

+All our evaluation code for the models in part A which we use for evaluation in part B resides in the `part_b/evaluate/` directory.
+Due to size constraints on Markus, we do not include the trained parameters for the random forest model.

 ## Training the model

 To train the model, you can use the `main.py` script.
 The script can be used as follows: